 Sexting has many other consequences aside from illegality.
-First, images can easily be forwarded, shared, or posted on line.
+First, images can easily be forwarded, shared, or posted online.
 Once photos are on the Internet, they can be difficult to remove and this can cause lasting damage to a teen’s reputation.
 Second, teens whose private images are shared can be humiliated or bullied, or become depressed.
 In some cases, teenagers have hurt themselves.
-Third, students involved in sexting can get in trouble at school and children as young as eight graders have been suspended.
+Third, students involved in sexting can get in trouble at school and children as young as eighth graders have been suspended.

 In North Carolina, it is a crime (called sexual exploitation of a minor) to possess an image of a child under the age of 18 engaged in sexual activity.
 Sexual activity is broadly defined to include touching of any private part of the body or any display of the genitals.
 It is a more serious crime to record, photograph, or duplicate nude or explicit images of children, or to distribute child pornography.
 It is also a crime to persuade or encourage a child under the age of 18 to engage in sexual activity for the purpose of a live performance or the creation of pornography.
 For example, a 17-year-old who takes cell phone pictures of his 16-year-old girlfriend naked could be convicted of recording child pornography and, if he coaxed her into posing for the photos, perhaps even encouraging a child to make pornography.

 (N.C.
 Gen. Stat.
 Ann. §§ 14-190.13, 14-190.16, 14-190.17A, 14-190.17.)